← Back to ResourcesBreed Guides

 StageClinical realityMedicationsCalgary monthly cost

-CCoughing, exercise intolerance, sleeping rate creeping up, fluid in lungs episode possiblePimobendan + ACE inhibitor + furosemide$120–$250
+CCoughing, exercise intolerance, sleeping rate creeping up, fluid in lungs episode possiblePimobendan plus ACE inhibitor plus furosemide$120 to $250

-DRefractory CHF — fluid not controlled by standard medsHigher furosemide / torsemide, spironolactone, possibly increased pimobendan$200–$500+
+DRefractory CHF.
+Fluid not controlled by standard medsHigher furosemide or torsemide, spironolactone, possibly increased pimobendan$200 to $500+

-Mitral valve repair surgery is the only curative option, available at a small number of specialty centres ($15,000–$25,000+).
-Referral typically out of Alberta.
+Mitral valve repair surgery is the only curative option.
+It is available at a small number of specialty centres ($15,000 to $25,000+).
+Referral typically goes out of Alberta.

 What is the difference between an MVD cough and a heart failure cough?

-Dry, honking, triggered by activity, excitement, leash pulling, or pressure on throat.
-Worse first thing in morning or after rest.
-Caused by left atrial enlargement pressing on trachea.
-Cavalier is otherwise comfortable, normal energy, normal breathing rate.
+Dry, honking, triggered by activity, excitement, leash pulling, or pressure on the throat.
+Worse first thing in the morning or after rest.
+Caused by left atrial enlargement pressing on the trachea (windpipe).
+The Cavalier is otherwise comfortable with normal energy and breathing rate.
 Not an emergency.

 Heart failure cough (Stage C)

 Wet, gurgly, productive-sounding.
-Often with elevated sleeping respiratory rate (>30/min), restlessness, reluctance to lie flat, sometimes pinkish foam from mouth/nose, exercise intolerance worse than baseline.
-Pulmonary edema.
-EMERGENCY — ER immediately.
+Often with elevated sleeping respiratory rate (over 30/min), restlessness, reluctance to lie flat, sometimes pinkish foam from the mouth or nose, exercise intolerance worse than baseline.
+This is pulmonary edema.
+EMERGENCY.
+ER immediately.

 The single most reliable signal that distinguishes “just MVD cough” from “developing heart failure” is the sleeping respiratory rate.
-If your Cavalier's sleeping respiratory rate is consistently >30 breaths per minute, the cough is heart failure until proven otherwise.
+If your Cavalier's sleeping respiratory rate is consistently over 30 breaths per minute, the cough is heart failure until proven otherwise.
 Calgary 24-hour ER: Paramount, VCA Canada West, CARE Centre.
-Pulmonary edema responds dramatically to IV furosemide if treated early; left untreated for hours, it kills.
+Pulmonary edema responds dramatically to IV furosemide if treated early.
+Left untreated for hours, it kills.

 How do I count sleeping respiratory rate?